 In accordance with the attached letter dated April 30, 2010 from the Colorado Division of Reclamation, Mining, and Safety ("DRMS"), all sand and gravel mining operators must comply with the requirements of the Colorado Reclamation Act and the Mineral Rules and Regulations for the protection of water resources.
-Unlined ponds will create long-term injurious stream depletions unless otherwise augmented.
-The April 30, 2010 letter from DRMS requires that you provide information to DRMS to demonstrate you can replace long-term injurious stream depletions that result from mining-related exposure of groundwater.
+The April 30, 2010 letter from DRMS requires that you provide information to DRMS to demonstrate you can replace long-term injurious stream depletions that result from mining related exposure of groundwater.
 The DRMS letter identifies four approaches to satisfy this requirement.
 Approach no. 4 is to obtain approval from the Division of Water Resources that acknowledges compliance with the SEO's requirements pursuant to section 37-90-137(11), C.R.S.
-Since the operator has backfilled the site so that only pre-81 groundwater areas remain, there are no long-term injurious stream depletions from mining related exposure of groundwater, and the operator is considered to be in compliance with the SEO's requirements.
-In addition, there is currently a surety bond outstanding for this project in the amount of \$14,727.00 to ensure reclamation of the site is completed as currently proposed.
+Approach no. 3 is to file a financial warranty to cover the cost of installing a liner.
+The operator has obtained approval of the liner for the East Reservoir, which has subsequently been removed from the mining permit.
+There is currently a surety bond outstanding for this project in the amount of \$570,000.00 to ensure reclamation of the remaining portion of site is completed as currently proposed.